python-trio/trio/docs/source/reference-core.rst

       Note that this is *not* an async function and you don't use await when calling it.
 It sets up the new task, but then returns immediately, *before* it has a chance to run.
-The new task won’t actually get a chance to do anything until some later point when you execute a checkpoint and the scheduler decides to run it.
-      If you want to run a function and immediately wait for its result, then you don't need a nursery; just use ``await async_fn(*args)``.
+At the next checkpoint, (which might be closing of the nursery context), all tasks requested with :meth:`start_soon` will begin in no particular order.
+If you want to run a function to completion, then you don't need a nursery; just use ``await async_fn(*args)``.
-      If you want to wait for the task to initialize itself before continuing, see :meth:`start()`.
+      If you want to ensure that the child task does something before before the parent moves on to the next line, or that multiple child tasks start in order, see :meth:`start()`.

       It's possible to pass a nursery object into another task, which allows that task to start new child tasks in the first task's